msu-csc232-sp22/hw01/README.md

 ![GitHub Pull Request](pull-request.png)

-Tap on the New Pull Request button and make sure you are comparing your `develop` branch with your `master` branch as shown below:
+Tap on the New Pull Request button and make sure you are comparing your `develop` branch with your `trunk` branch as shown below:

 ![Compare Branches](compare-branches.png)

-Note the direction of the arrow: _from_ `develop` _into_ `master`.
+Note the direction of the arrow: _from_ `develop` _into_ `trunk`.
 Tap on the Pull Request button and fill in a brief description.
-Also, add professordaehn as a reviewer and assign yourself the Assignee.
+Also, add `professordaehn` as a reviewer and assign yourself the Assignee.
 Once you've added in all these details, tap on the Create Pull Request button.

 Once you've done this, _do not merge_ until your instructor as approved the pull request.